5 Ways Rheumatoid Arthritis Affects Your Skin

 4. Red Dots

 RA can sometimes cause a condition called vasculitis, or inflammation of blood vessels that feed the skin.
-A telltale sign of vasculitis is red dots - their medical name is 'petechiae'.
+A telltale sign of vasculitis is red dots (medical term "petechiae").
 In extreme cases, you could see ulcers on the legs, under the fingernails, or in nail beds.
 If you notice any of these symptoms, tell your doctor right away.
 You may need immediate treatment.